xn0px90/awesome-qubes-os/README.md

 - [Suckless dwm](https://github.com/3o14r473/GUIDE_how-to-install-dwm-in-qubesos) - How to install dwm in Qubes OS.
 - [QubesOS Autostart Menu](https://github.com/kennethrrosen/Qubes-OS-Autostart-Menu/) - Speed up system boot process with a custom launch script
 - [sys-VPN notification setup](https://github.com/kennethrrosen/qubes_VPN_notifier) - Get VPN stats as a desktop notification
+- [Wayland agent](https://github.com/DemiMarie/qubes-wayland) - This is a GUI agent for Qubes OS that supports the [Wayland] display server protocol.
+Compared to X11, Wayland is vastly simpler and aims to ensure every frame is perfect.

 ## GPU